Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 2. Creating and Using a Support Network:

-• Professional Networks: Online or in-person professional communities can provide advice, mentorship, and support outside of your work environment.
+• Professional Networks: Online or in-person professional communities can provide advice, mentorship, and support outside work.

 Self-Care Techniques